 What is a Local Authority Search?

 Local Authority Searches are a key part of the house purchasing process, they provide you (the buyer) with crucial information about the property...
 Let's take the loft conversion at a potential house for example; it will give the family the space you require, but did the current owner obtain the relevant planning consent and building control regulations before they converted it?
 If they didn't, it could cost you time and money to get the issues rectified.

-And what about that pretty south facing garden with the big oak tree at the bottom.
-It blocks out a lot of sun and you are planning to cut it down when you move in.
-Well, you might not be able to if it has a Tree Preservation Order (TPO) attached to it.
+And what about the garden, it is south facing but the big oak tree at the bottom blocks out a lot of the sun and you would want to take it down - easy, right?
+Not if it has a Tree Preservation Order (TPO) attached to it.
 It is a criminal offence to cut down, top, lop, uproot, wilfully damage or wilfully destroy a tree protected by a TPO, or to cause or permit such actions, without the authority’s permission.

 What information does a Local Authority Search contain?